- The Landing Page

 This page provides “How To” help concerning the various features of the Open Decision Tool.
 Additional Decision Management “methods guidance” is available through the Guidance link associated with each section.

 To sign-up at the site, you will enter an email address, password and user name.
 You will receive an email with a link to verify your account.

 Enter your email and password to sign in to your ODT account.
 If you have not verified your account, you will be reminded to check your email.

 If you need to reset your password, you can have a reset link sent to your email address.

-Once logged in, each page has a page header, with the core contents of the page below.
-The page header shows the active section of the tool (e.g. User Projects, Decision List, etc.), the active project and the signed-in user.
+Use the Navigator panel to select a project or pattern and to display its contents.
+The Page Header will show the active section of the tool (e.g. User Projects, Decision List, etc.), the active project and the signed-in user.

 The Help (?) menu gives you the option to visit the About page that describes the features added to recent versions of the tool.
 This menu is also where you access the DMI’s Help Home page.

 The ‘User’ drop-down displays your user name and enables you to either navigate to your ‘Profile’ settings or to ‘Logout’.

 The Decision List is where you will maintain the decision model for your life or business.

 There are three ways to populate your Decision List: